Comcast lobbyist Cohen meets his match in FCC's Wheeler

 | WASHINGTON/NEW YORK

-But when it comes to getting approval for Comcast to buy its biggest rival, Time Warner Cable Inc TWC.N, Cohen must win over someone just as well versed in the ways of lobbyists and the cable industry: Federal Communications Commission Chairman Tom Wheeler.
+But when it comes to getting approval for Comcast to buy its biggest rival, Time Warner Cable Inc, Cohen must win over someone just as well versed in the ways of lobbyists and the cable industry: Federal Communications Commission Chairman Tom Wheeler.

 Wheeler headed the cable trade group from 1979 to 1984 and ran the wireless industry association from 1992 to 2004.
 Since taking over the FCC last November, however, he has not shied away from stances that have roiled past allies.

-One of his most attention-grabbing moves was in February, when Wheeler publicly expressed skepticism about a potential merger between wireless carriers Sprint Corp (S.N) and T-Mobile U.S. Inc TMUS.N.
+One of his most attention-grabbing moves was in February, when Wheeler publicly expressed skepticism about a potential merger between wireless carriers Sprint Corp and T-Mobile U.S. Inc.

 "You can't kid a kidder.
 Having been a lobbyist, he knows all their tricks," Blair Levin, a fellow at the Washington-based nonprofit Aspen Institute, said of Wheeler.